-In addition to summaries, other study strategies can be used to assist you come exam time.
+In addition to summaries, other study strategies can be used to assist you during exam time.
 One of the first things you will likely learn in your legal research and writing class is how to create a "case brief."
 Case briefs are a great way to organize and summarize any case law that you are required to read for your courses.
 If you get into the habit of creating briefs as you read through cases, you will have an easily accessible outline of the important parts of each case for future reference.
 Case briefs can then be built into your summaries or accompany them when it comes to preparing for exams.
-Case briefs will contain a summary of the key facts of the case, the outcome, any legal rule/law that emerged as a result of the case, the reasoning for the outcome, and the analysis of the law that the judge went through in order to reach the outcome.
-You can view examples of case briefs on the Emond website at www.emond.ca.
+Case briefs contain a summary of the key facts of the case, the outcome, any legal rule/law that emerged as a result of the case, the reasoning for the outcome, and the analysis of the law that the judge went through in order to reach the outcome.
+As the name suggest, case briefs are typically short and should not contain more detail than necessary to understand the case.

 Creating "mind maps" is another great way for you to organize key concepts and content in a comprehensive and easily accessible format.
 Mind maps are great tools for visual learners, as they allow a student to see how concepts interact and fit together.
 When it comes to legal content, mind maps are especially useful for organizing procedural content, such as criminal procedure or civil procedure.
 Mind maps also allow you to demonstrate the connection between concepts or the procedural routes taken to achieve a specific outcome.
-This is an example of a mind map:
+Below is a mind map for family law in Ontario that may help you get a sense of how to build your own: